 In the 1970s, Eddie Nash was the wealthiest and most dangerous gangster operating on the West Coast.
 If you don't recognize the name, you might remember the tweaked out drug dealer in Paul Thomas Anderson's epic Boogie Nights – you know, the guy who danced around to Night Ranger's "Sister Christian" in a robe and Speedos?
 Word is, he was based directly on Eddie Nash.

 Nash didn't start off as a feared drug dealer.
-His family owned several hotels before the creation of Israel in 1948.
+His family owned several hotels in what was called Palestine at the time of his birth in 1929 but today would be called Israel.
 Nash has reportedly said that he'd spent time in a refugee camp, and that his brother-in-law was shot and killed by Israeli soldiers.